shreyask3107/shreyask3107.github.io/_posts/2018-01-10-Gesture-Recognition.md

 # Gesture-Recognition
-Recognition of standard army hand gestures.

-A glove for recognising gestures for soldiers to communicate with each other.
+Recognition of standard army hand gestures.A glove for recognising gestures for soldiers to communicate with each other.
 It recognises these [gestures](https://www.zombiehunters.org/wiki/index.php/Military_Hand_Signals).

 ## Hardware: